vippsas/vipps-woocommerce/README.md

    The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the *Plugins* screen on WordPress.
 3. Go to the *WooCommerce Settings* page, choose *Payments*, and enable Vipps MobilePay.
-4. Go the *Settings* page for the Vipps MobilePay plugin and enter your Vipps MobilePay account keys.
+4. Go to the *Settings* page for the Vipps MobilePay plugin and enter your Vipps MobilePay account keys.
 Your account keys are available in the [business portal](https://portal.vippsmobilepay.com/).
 For information, see [How to get account keys](#how-to-get-account-keys-from-the-business-portal).

 ## How to get account keys from the business portal